 So as a direct investor, why not understand the public market’s enthusiasm for industrial property?
 Why not understand the mall REITs and the public market’s extraordinary pessimism?
 The best real estate investment opportunities emerge when perceived risk differs from actual risk.
 The public market is very helpful in sending signals when perceived risk and real risk diverge, and nimble investors in commercial real estate take advantage of that.
 Because of those opportunities, Green Street strongly believes investors should pay attention to the public market, even if they have no intention of ever buying a REIT.

 Green Street has over 700 research and advisory clients, including chief executives at some of America’s largest companies and fund managers focused on commercial real estate.
-As a group, our customers own and control real estate investments valued at over $1.8 trillion globally.
+As a group, our customers own and control trillions of dollars of real estate investments in the United States and Europe.
 Green Street clients include hundreds of real estate companies, more than 100 of the largest REITs, 20 of the 25 largest global private real estate companies, 22 of the top 25 investment banks, and 78 of the top 100 investment management firms active in REITs.
 In a recent survey, 99% of clients were likely or extremely likely to recommend Green Street to an industry colleague.¹ Contact us to be part of the conversation.

 - Play Video: Green Street’s Approach to Commercial Real Estate Research